int128/httpstub/README.md

 ### HTTP methods

 Specify HTTP method in the extension part of filename.
-For example, create `data/users.post.yaml` for handling POST method.
+For example, create a route file `data/users.post.yaml` for handling POST method.
 Following methods are supported.

 - GET